-Finance education is essential for traders, real estate experts, and law experts.
-On our website, we have a lot of traders from Islamic countries, so we decided to provide one educational article for them and all other finance knowledgeable people.
+Finance education is essential for traders, real estate, and law experts.
+Our website has many traders from Islamic countries, so we provided one educational article for them and all other finance-knowledgeable people.

 What is Murabaha Financing?

-Murabaha financing, or cost-plus financing, represents the Islamic financing system in which the cost and markup of a property are negotiated between the seller and a buyer.
-The markup comes about as interest which is not legal and restricted in Islam.
+Murabaha financing, or cost-plus financing, is an Islamic financing system in which the cost and markup of a property are negotiated between the seller and the buyer.
+The markup is a form of interest not legal and restricted in Islam.

 How does Murabaha Work in Islamic Banks?

-Murabaha financing work in the Islamic banks as a sale contract.
-Murabaha contract of sale is the process in which the customer requests the bank to buy an item on their behalf.
+Murabaha financing works in Islamic banks as a sale contract.
+Murabaha contract of sale is when the customer requests the bank to buy an item on their behalf.
 The bank complies with the customer’s request and establishes a contract fixing the cost and profit for them on things if the customer repays, typically in installments.

 What are the Basic Rules for Murabaha Financing?

-The basic rules for Murabaha financing are given as under:
+The basic rules for Murabaha financing are given as follows:

 Islamic Shariah prevents interest-bearing loans.

-In Islamic finance, Murabaha financing is an alternative for loans.
+In Islamic finance, Murabaha financing is an alternative to loans.

 Murabaha includes the profit markup in the transaction but not interest; therefore, it is also called cost-plus financing.